abhishekar004/DSA-Java-prep/Arrays/README.md

 ### 1️⃣ HashMap

-> **Approach:** Use a hash map for O(1) lookups.
-Store elements you've seen and check if the complement or match already exists.
-Great for frequency counting and pair detection.
+> **Core Idea:** Trade space for speed.
+Use a hash map for O(1) lookups to detect pairs, complements, or frequencies in a single pass instead of nested loops.

-**Trigger:** "find pair", "frequency", "duplicate check", "fast lookup"
+**Trigger keywords:** "find pair", "target sum", "frequency", "duplicate check", "fast lookup"

-**Key formula:** `target - num` → check if result is in map
+**Key insight:** `target - num` → check if result already exists in map

 | Problem | Platform | Difficulty |
 |---------|----------|------------|